-As an international student, you are restricted to 1 online course per academic semester, that is, Quad A and B combined.
+- If you are taking an online course, you can only take 1 per academic semester, that is, Quad A and B combined.

-Every semester that you are studying in the United States on an F-1 or J-1 visa, North Park University is required to report to the U.S. Government that you are residing in the U.S., attending school as planned, and otherwise maintaining your visa status.
-This process is called “SEVIS Registration”.
-Each semester you must submit a completed SEVIS Checklist, along with a copy of your official academic schedule to the Office of International Affairs.
+Every semester that you study in the United States on an F-1 or J-1 visa, North Park University is required to report to the U.S. Government that you are complying with student visa regulations.
+This process is called “SEVIS Registration.”
+Each semester you must submit a completed SEVIS Checklist to the Office of International Affairs.

 An F-1 visa is used to enter the United States.
 In most cases, once you are in the U.S. you are permitted to remain here as long as you are maintaining F-1 status, even if your visa expires.
 However, you may not leave the U.S. and return with an expired F-1 visa, even if your I-20 form is valid and your program of studies has not yet ended.

 You should always be aware of the date when your F-1 visa will expire.
 You may not plan on traveling abroad, but you never know when the emergency situation will arise, requiring you to leave the U.S. unexpectedly.
-If you have an expired via, you will have to apply for a new visa before you return.
-Please contact the Office of International Affairs for details on how to apply for a new visa.
+If you have an expired visa, you will have to apply for a new visa before you return.
+Please follow the instructions included here or contact the Office of International Affairs for more information.

 U.S. law requires that international students are required to report any changes in name, address, or educational program to their international student advisor within 10 days of the change.

 Student life in the United States may be different from what you have experienced in your home country, or another country in which you may have studied.

 Social Security numbers serve as personal identification numbers in the United States.
 They are also required before a person may be paid for employment.

 As an international individual, you must have a job before applying for a Social Security number.

 If you have been hired for on-campus employment, you’ll have to complete some paperwork to apply for your Social Security card.